-Parameter Setting Example Value Default Route Table Association Optional Enabled by default Enabling Default Route Table Association can simplify network configurations.
+Parameter Setting Example Value Default Route Table Optional Enabled by default Enable Association Enabling Default Route Table Association can simplify network configurations.
 After this function is enabled: 1.
 An enterprise router automatically comes with a route table named defaultRouteTable.
 By default, this route table is the default association route table.
 After the enterprise router is created, you can create a custom route table and set it as the default association route table to replace the original one if needed.
 For details, see Modifying an Enterprise Router.
+2. If you create an attachment to this enterprise router, the attachment will be automatically associated with the default association route table.
+After the association: Packets from the attachment are forwarded through the routes specified in the associated route table.
+If the type of the attachment is peering connection, virtual gateway, or VPN gateway, the attachment automatically learns routes from the enterprise router.
+For more types of attachments that support route learning, see How Enterprise Routers Work.
+If the type of the attachment is VPC, you need to add routes to the route table of the VPC for traffic to route through the enterprise router.

-Enable If you create an attachment to this enterprise router, the attachment will be automatically associated with the default association route table.
-Default Route Table Propagation Optional Enabled by default Enabling Default Route Table Propagation can simplify network configurations.
+Parameter Setting Example Value Default Route Table Optional Enabled by default Enable Propagation Enabling Default Route Table Propagation can simplify network configurations.
 After this function is enabled: 1.
 An enterprise router automatically comes with a route table named defaultRouteTable.
 By default, this route table is the default propagation route table.
 If both Default Route Table Association and Default Route Table Propagation are enabled, defaultRouteTable is not only the default association route table but also the default propagation route table.
 After the enterprise router is created, you can create a custom route table and set it as the default propagation route table to replace the original one if needed.
 For details, see Modifying an Enterprise Router.
-2. If you create an attachment to this enterprise router, the attachment will be automatically propagated to the default Enable
+2. If you create an attachment to this enterprise router, the attachment will be automatically propagated to the default propagation route table.
+After the propagation: If it is a peering connection, virtual gateway, or VPN gateway attachment, the enterprise router automatically learn routes from the attachment.
+For details about route learning of more types of attachments, see How Enterprise Routers Work.
+If the type of the attachment is VPC, the enterprise router uses the VPC CIDR block as the destination of a route.

-Parameter Setting Example Value Auto Accept Optional Disable Shared Attachments As the owner, you can share your enterprise router with other users.
-These other users can create attachments for your enterprise router. • If you do not select this option, you must manually accept attachments to this enterprise router from the accounts that this enterprise router is shared with. • If you select this option, the attachments from the accounts that this enterprise router is shared with will be automatically accepted.
+Parameter Setting Example Value Auto Accept Shared Attachments As the owner, you can share your enterprise router with the principals.
+These principals can create attachments for your enterprise router.
+If you do not select this option, you must manually accept attachments to this enterprise router from the accounts that this enterprise router is shared with.
+If you select this option, the attachments from the accounts that this enterprise router is shared with will be automatically accepted.
 For details, see Sharing Overview.
-Enterprise Mandatory default Project Select an enterprise project that the enterprise router will be added to.
+Disable Enterprise Project Mandatory Select an enterprise project that the enterprise router will be added to.
 An enterprise project facilitates project-level management and grouping of cloud resources and users.
-The default project is default .
-Tag Optional Tag key: test Add tags to help you quickly find your enterprise router.
-Tag value: 01 For details, see Overview .
-Description Optional - Describe the enterprise router for easy identification.
+The default project is default . default Tag Optional Add tags to help you quickly find your enterprise router.
+For details, see Overview.
+NOTE If you have configured tag policies for enterprise routers, you need to add tags to your enterprise routers based on the tag policies.
+If you add a tag that does not comply with the tag policies, enterprise routers may fail to be created.
+Contact the administrator to learn more about tag policies.
+For details about tag policies, see Tag Policy Overview.
+Tag key: test Tag value: 01 Description Optional Describe the enterprise router for easy identification. -